OpenHamradioFirmware/G90Tools/README.md

 The key can be extracted with the following method:
 - Connect an SWD debugger (ST-Link, CMSIS-DAP, J-Link etc).
 - Reset the device without attaching the debugger.
-- Load a firmware over UART
+- Load a firmware over UART.
 - While the upload is running, attach openocd (e.g. `openocd -f interface/cmsis-dap.cfg -f target/stm32f1x.cfg -c "init;"`)
 - Dump the ram
 - Run [findaes](https://sourceforge.net/projects/findaes/) on the dump to find the key